 What Can You Feed A Betta Fish?

-In the wild, bettas survive on insects which classifies them as carnivores.
+In the wild, bettas survive on insect larvae, worms, shrimp, and other invertebrates, which classifies them as carnivores.
 When feeding them in captivity, you must know how frequently you should feed a betta fish, but you also need to know that you need to provide them with protein-rich foods.
 In addition, you need to provide your betta with moisture and fiber as it takes care of its digestion.

 All betta keepers need to ensure that their pets get food rich in protein, fiber, fat, calcium, vitamins, carbohydrates, and phosphorous.
 Freeze-dried foods, live or frozen food, pellets, and fish flakes have all these ingredients.